karomancer/imageChallenge/README.md

 - Clean HTML up to use fewer IDs and tag references
 - Loading for individual images, too
 - Obviously, hide the custom search key somewhere on a server...
+- Better error handling; I only throw errors now, but someday it would be nice to do something with that

 ## Takeaways